kmonad/kmonad/doc/syntax_guide.md

 not correspond to `S--`, but instead to `transparent` (see below).
 To shortcut an `S--`, use `__` instead.

+Additionally, shifted letters also evaluate to macros of themselves, so an `A` in a list will evaluate to a macro producing an `A`.

+Note that currently the `!` and `A` style macros evaluate to complete macros that trigger upon a press.
+That means that you can't hold them and get a series of repeating `A`'s or `!`'s.
+This will be fixed in the future.

 ### Transparent
 Since it might in certain cases be clearer to signal that a particular keycode exists in a certain place, but that you do not want to handle it, you can